Company History – GE Solar Inverters

 Single Phase Hybrid Inverters (GEH 5-10kW)

 This series is similar to the GEP 5-10kW range however it is a hybrid inverter meaning the solar power can be used to directly charge a battery or inverted to AC power to power the house or export to the grid.
 This is crucial functionality for customers wanting to install a DC battery or someone wanting to keep their options open in the future.
-This series also features an industry leading 4 MPPTs on the 8.6kW and 10kW models making it pretty much the only option for complex roofs with more than 3 different orientations, without going to micro-inverters or DC optimisers.
+This series also features industry-leading 4 MPPTs on the 8.6kW and 10kW models making it pretty much the only option for complex roofs with more than 3 different orientations, without going to micro-inverters or DC optimisers.

-How Much Do GE Solar Inverter’s Cost?
+How Much Does a GE Solar Inverter Cost?

 Indicative pricing